Latent Print CertificationLatent Print Certification Home Page

 IMPORTANT NOTE: You need to ensure your personal profile on eCert is up-to-date and is kept up-to-date to avoid a lapse in your certification.
 You must provide a current personal email address in your profile.
 Presently, eCert continues to experience problems with Hotmail accounts so it is recommended using an alternative email provider.
 Recert renewal notifications are only made by email and lack of receipt of a notification will NOT qualify you for an exemption on late renewals.

-If you are having technical or login issues with eCert, please direct all enquiries in a timely manner to Mary Ballen at the IAI home office (954-589-0628).
+If you are having technical or login issues with eCert, please direct all enquiries in a timely manner to the IAI home office (954-589-0628).

 Courses Accepted for Credit Towards Certification and Recertification